-UK and EU FEESAs noted above, these will be not less than £9,000.
-RADA also welcomes applications from students who already hold a degree and has a number of places at the home/EU rate for such students.
+As noted above, these will be not less than £9,250.
+RADA welcomes applications from students who already hold a degree and has a number of places at the home/EU rate for such students.
 Second degree students are not eligible for government-sponsored loans or grants.
 They are eligible for RADA Scholarship support (see below for more information).

-OVERSEAS TUITION FEESNon-EU international students are required to pay the full cost of their fee and living costs and made an offer of the basis of paying privately.
+Non-EU international are students are required to pay the full cost of their fee and living costs and made an offer on the basis of paying privately.
 However, all funding issues are discussed individually with each student once an offer has been made.
-Fees for 2017-18 have yet to be agreed, but will not be less than £17,700.
+Fees for 2018-9 have yet to be agreed, but will not be less than £18,100.
 Further information about fee rates for non-EU international students will be available from RADA and on the Conservatoire website, once agreed.
 Please check our website regularly for updates.

 Home and EU students new to higher education can apply to Student Finance England / Wales, NI, or Student Awards Agency Scotland for a loan to cover their fees and be assessed for a maintenance grant depending on their personal or family income.
 Students who already have a degree are not eligible for maintenance loans and will need funding from other sources to pay for their living expenses.
 Graduates may be eligible to apply for a Career Development Loan which is available to all UK/EU students except those on the RADA Foundation Course in Acting.
 For more alternative sources of funding visit the CDD website.